About the indexing process

 In the following diagram, the indexing pipeline stages over which you can exercise control have a bright orange background.

-This article provides an overview of each of those stages.
+This article provides an overview of each of these stages.

 At the crawling stage of the indexing pipeline, raw data is retrieved from various content repositories, and sent to the document processing manager (DPM) queue.
-To specify what content repositories need to be crawled at this stage, you must create and configure sources in your Coveo organization (see Add or Edit a Source).
+To specify which content repositories need to be crawled at this stage, you must create and configure sources in your Coveo organization.

-Coveo offers a broad range of source connectors, many of which are designed to index data residing in specific systems such as Jira or SharePoint, while others are more generic (see Connector Types).
-Sources indexing secured content can retrieve permissions and security identities to replicate secured systems in your index (see Coveo Management of Security Identities and Item Permissions).
-In general, sources retrieving Cloud-accessible content rely on Coveo cloud-hosted crawlers, whereas sources retrieving content behind firewalls rely on the Coveo On-Premises Crawling Module, or on the Push API directly (see Content Retrieval Methods).
+Coveo offers a broad range of source connectors, many of which are designed to index data residing in specific systems such as Jira or SharePoint, while others are more generic.
+Sources indexing secured content can retrieve permissions and security identities to replicate secured systems in your index.
+In general, sources that retrieve Cloud-accessible content rely on Coveo crawlers, whereas sources that retrieve content from behind firewalls rely on the Coveo On-Premises Crawling Module or Push API directly.

-At the applying extensions stages of the indexing pipeline, indexing pipeline extension (IPEs) are executed.
-An IPE is a custom Python 3 script that either runs before (pre-conversion) or after (post-conversion) the processing and mapping stages of the indexing pipeline (see Processing and Mapping).
-Each source can have its own set of pre-conversion and post-conversion IPEs (see Apply an Extension to a Source).
+indexing pipeline extensions (IPEs) are executed during the applying extensions stages of the indexing pipeline.
+An IPE is a custom Python 3 script that either runs before (pre-conversion) or after (post-conversion) the processing and mapping stages of the indexing pipeline.
+Each source can have its own set of pre-conversion and post-conversion IPEs.
 IPEs typically alter or reject candidate items before they can reach the index.

-Later in this guide, you will learn how and when you should use pre-conversion and post-conversion IPEs (see Further Refine/Enhance Content Using Indexing Pipeline Extensions).
+Later in this guide, you will learn how and when to use pre-conversion and post-conversion IPEs.

 IPEs can slow down the indexing pipeline process and make it difficult to troubleshoot.
-Therefore, you should use IPEs only when actually required.
+You should only use IPEs when necessary.

 At the processing stage of the indexing pipeline, candidate items are converted to a format suitable for indexing, and automatic language detection occurs, if applicable.
 You can exercise no direct control over this stage.

 At the mapping stage of the indexing pipeline, candidate item metadata is associated to fields in the index.
-You can exercise granular control over this stage through the mapping configuration of each of your sources (see Manage Source Mappings).
+You can exercise granular control over this stage through the mapping configuration of each of your sources.

 The mapping stage merely establishes which metadata key-value pairs are going to populate which fields.
-Fields are actually populated at the indexing stage (see Indexing).
+Fields are actually populated at the indexing stage.

-At the indexing stage of the indexing pipeline, fields are populated with metadata as determined at the mapping stage (see Mapping), and the fully processed item is committed to the index.
+At the indexing stage of the indexing pipeline, fields are populated with metadata as determined at the mapping stage, and the fully processed item is committed to the index.

 You can exercise no direct control over this stage.

-The next article in this section outlines the steps you should follow before you start indexing content (see Preparing for Indexing).
+The Prepare to index content article outlines the steps you should follow before you start indexing content.